Dark Chronicle: Gameplay

 A major component of Dark Chronicle's gameplay involves special items called "Geostones" which are used to rebuild the world outside the dungeons.
 When removed from the dungeon, Geostones can be placed into the database of a machine called the "Carpenterion", which turns them into plans for building objects, including houses, trees, lights and rivers, which the player may build once the plans are available and the player has the necessary materials.
 At this point, the player can enter "Georama mode"—a gameplay mode similar to city-building games—and arrange the pieces on the landscape.
 Buildings can then be populated with villagers recruited from other levels throughout the game.
 Certain conditions must be met for each village; when each condition is completed, something significant in the future changes.
-The player's completion of these conditions is recorded as a percentage.
 Each Georama map must complete as many of the conditions for that map as possible; it is not necessary to achieve 100% to advance the plot in any map, but doing so earns the player bonus items.

 The player can recruit non-player characters (NPCs) onto their teams at various points in the game by performing specific tasks.
 These characters are never controllable and do not appear in battle, but players can access a party member's special ability through the "Characters" portion of the menu.
 Each character has a different ability and only one can be active at a time.
 Some characters can influence a battle, such as increasing item drops and adjusting enemy behavior; others can produce certain items inside or outside dungeons.

 Fishing is another feature of the game; players can catch fish to breed and train in their fish tanks.
 Later in the game, players' fish can be entered into weigh-in competitions and races.
 The game also has an invention system with which players take photographs of various items and combine them to generate ideas for inventions, which can be created if players have the required materials.
-Players can also build a customizable robot called the "Ridepod" that can be used by Max in battle, and transform Monica into monsters by collecting badges, also used to play "spheda"—a sport similar to golf—in completed dungeons.
+A golf minigame called "spheda" is playable on every completed floor.